Apple's cheaper 8GB iPhone 5C is now on sale

 Storage wars

 While it may say 8GB on the box, you won't actually get all that space to yourself, with iOS 7 taking up 2-3GB of the storage.
-Bear in mind Apple doesn't believe in expandable storage options such as microSD, so you may find your 5C filling up pretty quickly.
+Bear in mind Apple doesn't believe in expandable storage options such as microSD and you may find your 5C filling up pretty quickly.

 Apple does give you 5GB of free iCloud storage, which should ease the storage pain, but even that can fill up quickly if you fancy stocking up on movies.